Approaching a Bristol model

 When working with Jech iterations, we can quickly see that even for the conditions of $\PP\ast\dot\QQ$ to be in the intermediate model, we need to allow this so-called ``mixing property''.
 And so, if we require it to hold for the conditions, we will need to require it to also hold for the automorphisms of $\dot\QQ$, etc., and so the idea itself is important.
 We can now proceed towards finding a combinatorial definition that will allow us to directly define the class of names, much like we did with $\HS$ in the case of a single symmetric extension.

 \begin{definition} Let $\PP$ be a notion of forcing and let $\pi$ be an automorphism of $\PP$.
 We say that $\pi$ \textit{respects} a name $\dot A$ if $\1_\PP\forces\pi\dot A=\dot A$.
-If $\tup{\PP,\sG,\sF}$ is a symmetric system we say that $\dot A$ is \textit{$\sF$-respected} if there is some $H\in\sF$ such that every $\pi\in H$ respects $\dot A$. \end{definition} Much like the definition of $\sF$-symmetric before it, this definition lends itself to a hereditary version.
+If $\tup{\PP,\sG,\sF}$ is a symmetric system we say that $\dot A$ is \textit{$\sF$-respected} if there is some $H\in\sF$ such that every $\pi\in H$ respects $\dot A$. \end{definition} Easily, every $\sF$-symmetric name is $\sF$-respected, and much like the definition of $\sF$-symmetric before it, this definition lends itself to a hereditary version.
 We will simply say ``respected'' when $\sF$ is clear from context.
 If $\dot A$ carries an implicit structure (e.g., a forcing notion) then this structure is also required to be respected.